netCommonsEU/PeerStreamer/testing/Testing.md

 ### Video Streaming and live video playback with PeerViewer

-> WORK IN PROGRESS

 As reported in the figure below, in this test we are going to use PeerViewer for live video/audio playback.
 For performing this test follow the following three
 steps:

 1. execute `make start_peerviewer_webserver`
-2. Point your browser to http://localhost:8080/watch/0 (currently tested only with an up-to-date Chrome browser)
+2. Point your browser to <http://localhost:8080/watch/0> (currently tested only with an up-to-date Chrome browser)
 3. execute `make test_peerviewer_webm`

 After a few seconds you should be able to visualize the video in the web browser